Computationally efficient Gauss-Newton reinforcement learning for model predictive control: Preliminaries

 \subsection{Parameterized model predictive control as policy in reinforcement learning}

 RL agents act according to their policy.
-Most works in the area of RL focus on approximating the optimal policy using linear functions or neural networks (NNs).
+Most works in the area of RL focus on approximating the optimal policy using NNs \reviewed{nowadays}.
 Despite having a good interpretability, linear functions are often limited in their expressiveness.
 NNs on the other side can represent almost any desired policy but lack interpretability due to their black-box mapping.
-In addition to that, if the NN cannot be pretrained, the NN parameters are usually initialized randomly, leading to an excessive amount of required training data.
+In addition to that, if the NN cannot be pretrained \reviewed{using a reasonable behavior policy}, the NN parameters are usually initialized randomly \reviewed{requiring an end-to-end RL process}, leading to an excessive amount of required training data.
 In this work, we focus on the approximation of the optimal policy via a parameterized MPC scheme.

 MPC is a model-based optimal control approach that computes a sequence of optimal control actions~$\sequ^\star = ({\vu_0^\star}, \ldots, {\vu_{N-1}^\star})$ with $\vu_i \in \calA$ along a prediction horizon~$N \in \sN$ based on an internal system model such that a control objective is optimized and process constraint are satisfied. \citet{grosDataDrivenEconomicNMPC2020} show that the following parameterized MPC optimization problem can be used as a policy in RL to capture the optimal policy